-WETLAND CONSERVATION AREA - refers to those areas in the Town as outlined on the Official Town Soil Conditions Map, based on the U.S.D.
+WETLAND CONSERVATION AREA: refers to those areas in the Town as outlined on the Official Town Soil Conditions Map, based on the U.S.D.
 A. Soil Survey in Rockingham County, 1959 and as superimposed on other use districts under this Zoning Ordinance.

 WORKFORCE OPEN SPACE DEVELOPMENT: An Open Space Development that provides rental or ownership housing opportunities to households based on the following standards: (1) workforce rental housing is defined as a housing unit that has a monthly rent not exceeding 30 percent of the gross income of a household earning no more than 60 percent of the median income for a 3-person household for the Western Rockingham Fair Market Rent Area as published annually by the United States Department of Housing and Urban Development; (2) workforce ownership housing is defined as housing that can be purchased at a price, including the combination of mortgage loan debt service, property taxes and insurance, that does not exceed 30 percent of the gross income of a household earning no more than 100 percent of the median income for a 4-person household for the Western Rockingham Fair Market Rent Area as published annually by the United States Department of Housing and Urban Development.